-We also provide expert guidance and evidence-based approaches to inform the work of state legislators and government leaders in creating safe workplaces.
+Our research experts provide expert guidance and evidence-based approaches to inform the work of state legislators and government leaders in creating safe workplaces and healthy communities.
 Recent examples include:

 Hanford Healthy Energy Worker Board

-DEOHS co-chairs a new board helping to address chemical exposure and work health issues at Hanford.
+DEOHS co-chairs a board addressing chemical exposure and worker health issues at Hanford.

 Washington Environmental Health Disparities Map

-State lawmakers approved a new clean energy law in 2019 that sets targets for achieving zero-carbon electricity by 2045.
+State lawmakers approved a clean energy law in 2019 that sets targets for achieving zero-carbon electricity by 2045.
 The law builds on an interactive mapping tool developed by DEOHS and our partners that pinpoints Washington communities most at risk from pollution and climate change.
-DEOHS is conducting additional research to inform a new cumulative impact analysis for state lawmakers to be completed by December 2020 as part of the new law.
+DEOHS is conducting additional research to inform a new cumulative impact analysis for state lawmakers as part of the new law.

 Jet pollution at Sea-Tac